Types of Radon Tests

 Which Type of Radon Testing Is Better to Use?

 Each testing method has its advantages, so consider your situation and the level of detail you need when deciding which test is best for you.
 Please keep in mind, that the best radon test to use is any test!
-For your safety and peace of mind protection, it is better to test with any method than to not test at all.

 • Short-Term Test Kits are ideal for initial screening and quick results.